The Cosiest Airbnbs in Australia to Escape to This Winter

 Image credit: Airbnb

-For an architecturally designed retreat: Slow Beam, Tasmania
+For an architecturally minded space: Slow Beam, Tasmania

-10/16Rugged, moody and uniquely Tasmanian, Slow Beam is a fully equipped escape just a 10-minute drive from downtown Hobart.
-Between the bushland and ocean vistas, artist-designed furnishings and thoughtful amenities and inclusions (including Taylor & Smith Cocktails, Market Lane Coffee, Le Labo toiletries and sparkling water), you’re certain to feel a world away during your stay.
-The two-storey, one-bedroom home features floor-to-ceiling windows, so you can enjoy the crisp, cool Tasmanian winter while curled up on a plush sofa by the wood fire.
+24/28Rugged, moody and uniquely Tasmanian, Slow Beam is the ideal spot to soak up the crisp, cool southern winter.
+Just a 10-minute drive from downtown Hobart, you’ll find bushland and ocean vistas, artist-designed furnishings and thoughtful amenities and inclusions (Taylor & Smith cocktails, Market Lane Coffee, Le Labo toiletries).
+The two-storey, one-bedroom home features floor-to-ceiling windows, so you can take in the soothing natural scenery while curled up on a plush sofa by the wood fire.

 Image credit: Airbnb